pashakhomchenko/pashakhomchenko/README.md

-### Hey, I'm Pasha 👋
+# Hey, I'm Pasha 👋

 I am a CS major at the University of Michigan.
 My main expertise is in Full-Stack Development (React, Next.js, Flask), but I want to explore more areas in-depth: AI/ML, Backend, AR/VR, Quant.
-I've been a Software Engineering Intern at an early-stage startup accelerator where I worked on a bunch of different projects.
+I've been a Software Engineering Intern at an early-stage startup accelerator where I worked on a bunch of different projects (take a look at them on my [website](https://pashakhomchenko.com/)).
 I am always open to meeting people working on interesting products and projects.
 Please reach out at any time if you'd like to build something cool together!

-Also check out my [website](https://pashakhomchenko.com/) and [Replit](https://replit.com/@pashakhomchenko)
+Also check out my [website](https://pashakhomchenko.com/) and [Replit](https://replit.com/@pashakhomchenko)!

 ## About 📝